-Future mothers set themselves up for a healthier pregnancy if they quit smoking way in advance of getting pregnant, staying away from smoke altogether, and even quitting or avoiding smoking as soon as they find out they’re pregnant.
+Future mothers set themselves up for a healthier pregnancy if they quit smoking way in advance of getting pregnant, staying away from smoke, and even quitting or avoiding smoking as soon as they find out they’re pregnant.

 Frequently Asked Questions About Smoking and Pregnancy